Nashville's Coolest and Most Romantic Date Ideas

 Catch a show at the "Mother Church of Country"

 The venerable Ryman Auditorium is consistently named one of the top performance venues in the country by both spectators and performers.
 Acts from all sorts of musical genres are scheduled throughout the year, but any chance to sit in those ancient pews and soak up the history of the place is worth a visit.
-Despite its nickname, they don't just host country acts; David Byrne, MGMT, and The Decemberists will play there this spring.
+Despite its nickname, they don't just host country acts: Elvis Costello, Ray LaMontagne, and The Doobie Brothers will play there this winter, and Vince Gill and Amy Grant will perform multiple shows during the annual holiday residency.
 With acts like that -- and we won't sugarcoat it -- you'll spend money -- serious money -- on any of the top concerts here, but you won't regret it either.

 Honor the musicians and instruments that made Music City famous

 Downtown and Belmont/Hillsboro

 Tucked away on the ground floor of the Municipal Auditorium is the Musicians Hall of Fame where both headliners and sidemen are recognized for their mastery of their instruments.
 Over at Belmont University is a little-known gem, the GIG (Gallery of Iconic Guitars), where you have the chance to observe some of the rarest instruments in the world up close.
 Admission is just $5.